annalhq/ml-notes/RL/Introduction.md

  &= \mathbb{E} \bigl[R_{t+1} + R_{t+2} + R_{t+3} +\ .. \mid S_t = s \bigr]
  \end{align}
 $$
-- The values depend on the actions the agent takes
+The values depend on the actions the agent takes

+---

 - Goal is to **maximize value**, by picking suitable actions
 - Rewards and values define **utility** of states and action (no supervised feedback)
-- Returns and values can be defined recursively
+- Returns and values can be defined recursively:
 $$
 \begin{align}
 G_t &= R_{t+1} +G_{t+1} \\